Satharus/satharus.github.io/_posts/2018-12-12-beauty_of_open_source.md

 And again, this is all just my opinion.
 You may agree with me, you may see this whole post as a stupid way of representing something you like or you may not like the post or the idea of open source at all.

-If you have any comments or topics to discuss, I’d be more than happy if you leave them in the comments below!
+If you have any comments or topics to discuss, feel free to reach out or share this post and start your discussion!

 Featured image credit: [Another Brick in the Wall by Ninja M.](https://www.flickr.com/photos/a_ninjamonkey/3294921237)